-I work in an integrative way drawing on my psychodynamic and person centred training, and can also work cognitively and strategically, drawing on my background in education.
-The work is unique to each client, and the first session is free of charge.
+I work in an integrative way drawing on my psychodynamic and person centred training, and can also work cognitively and strategically, drawing on my learning of ACT therapy, hypnotherapy and my background in education.
+The work is unique to each client.

 Training, qualifications & experience